pyladieshki/workshops/unittest_examples/README.rst

     Common WRONG assumption: writing tests requires a lot of time and effort.
 In the long run they DO save you time!

-How to start with writing tests using Python unittest module:
+How to **start** with writing **unit tests** using Python unittest module:

-+ import unittest
+- import unittest
-+ write a class, which inherits from unittest.TestClass
+- write a class, which inherits from unittest.TestClass
-+ write methods inside the class, which each test one single operation, functionality, etc.
+- write methods inside the class, which each test one single operation, functionality, etc.
-+ run the tests by python3 -m unittest (run in the parent dir of the module) OR python3 -m unittest test_module.TestClassName.test_method
+- run the tests by python3 -m unittest (run in the parent dir of the module) OR python3 -m unittest test_module.TestClassName.test_method